SecretFoundation/docs/docs/dev/developing-secret-contracts.md

 - A Secret Contract deployed on the Secret Network
 - A frontend app built with a JavaScript framework (E.g. ReactJS, VueJS, AngularJS, etc.)
-- The frontend app connects to the Secret Network using SecretJS,
+- The frontend app connects to the Secret Network using SecretJS
 - SecretJS interacts with a REST API exposed by nodes in the Secret Network.
-The REST API/HTTPS server is commonly referred to as LCD Server (Light Client Daemon :shrug:).
-Usually by connecting SecretJS with a wallet, the wallet handles the interactions with the LCD server.
+The REST API/HTTPS server is commonly referred to as LCD Server (Light Client Daemon).
+By connecting SecretJS with a wallet, the wallet handles the interactions with the LCD server.

 ### Wallet integration